Hi, Hey, Kia Ora,

 This blog is a record of our journey.
 We’ll post about both the boat side and the volunteer side of our adventure.
 I can’t promise that we’ll post as often as we should, or that all the posts will make sense, but we hope that by sharing our adventure you will feel encouraged and supported in your own journey.
 After all, that’s what Hapai is all about.

 Where are you from?

 I was born in Auckland, but raised in Tauranga, and apart from a small stint away in my 20’s, it’s where I have always lived.
 Rob was born in Brisbane, Australia, but he’s been living in New Zealand for most of his adult life.
 When the All Blacks play the Wallabies he wears black, with a yellow scarf tucked underneath just in case.

 Where are you right now?

-We had to take Hapai out of Vanuatu for the cyclone season, so we joined the Go West Down Under Rally and headed to Australia.
-While we headed back to Vanuatu for some land-based projects in January and March, the COVID crisis and subsequent border restrictions, has meant we are back in Australia for the current time.
-Our loose plan is to sail back to New Zealand, as soon as we can gain relevant permissions, and then head to Vanuatu once we are able.
+We had to take Hapai out of Vanuatu for the cyclone season, so we joined the Go West Down Under Rally and headed to Australia at the end of October 2019.
+While we headed back to Vanuatu for some land-based projects in January and March 2020, the COVID crisis and subsequent border restrictions, means our plans have changed a little bit.

 What kind of boat do you have?